hu-macsy/simexpal/README.md

 of _simexpal_ should be able to quickly setup and execute the described experiments.

-_simexpal_ consists of both a command line interface (CLI) utility and a python package.
+_simexpal_ consists of both a command line interface (CLI) utility and a Python package.
 While the CLI can be used to perform many common tasks with minimal configuration, the Python package can be employed when more extensive customization is necessary.